- Nursing Personal Statement Help

-I was born in a small rural Cuban town to a fisherman whose most variable lesson was a true sense of humility and altruistic caring for others.
-It was because of these two unique attributes of my father which came to define my father that inspired him to denounce human rights violations in revolutionary Cuba, for which he ultimately paid a very high price, imprisoned for years by the Communist regime, a prisoner of conscience suffering under brutally inhuman conditions, ultimately forced to flee his country in search of freedom.
+I was born in a small rural Cuban town to a fisherman who taught me the most variable lesson of a true sense of humility and altruistic caring for others.
+It was because of these two unique attributes of my father which came to define him that inspired him to denounce human rights violations in revolutionary Cuba, for which he ultimately paid a very high price, imprisoned for years by the Communist regime, a prisoner of conscience suffering under brutally inhuman conditions, ultimately forced to flee his country in search of freedom.

 It was as such, that I arrived to the United States at the age of four with tears rolling down my cheeks for the loved ones left behind, along with my father’s promise of a more certain and fair future.
 And this idea has branded me like indelible ink.
 The many opportunities that I have been given for living in this country I could not have dreamed of in my native Cuba.
 Especially during college years when after multiple mature conversations with my father, I came to the realization that I wanted to serve those that need it most: the sick the weak and those drawing there last breath.
 Thus, I decided to become a nurse.

 The University of XXXX Accelerated BSN Program was, without a question, a daunting feat in itself.
 This proved to be more so, in my case, as my brother, who had just turned 21, was diagnosed with a metastatic gynecologic malignancy in New York.
 This year, of endless nights at airports, with open books and classroom notes, along with the sadness of a close relative who is not recovering, reassured me that I was in the right profession, and that indeed I had the spirit to bring a comforting word and warm hands to those who needed them.
 In the end, I succeeded academically while dealing with the inevitable impending tragedy” as the doctors called it.
 I was proud and so was my brother.